If you’ve never heard of K.R.C. Genk, it’s about time you got to know them.

 Record transfer: £35m (to Real Madrid)

 Almost the longest-serving Genk players on this list, Courtois is the first-choice goalkeeper at Real Madrid and has risen through the ranks phenomenally fast.
 He began his career as a left-back but was converted to the goalkeeper position shortly after.
-Having played at senior level for four clubs in his career so far (one of those was technically a loan at Atletico Madrid), the 27-year-old already has a stacked trophy cabinet, with plenty of individual honours, too.
+Having played at senior level for four clubs in his career so far (one of those was technically a loan at Atletico Madrid), the 28-year-old already has a stacked trophy cabinet, with plenty of individual honours, too.
+Still, he hasn’t mended relations with Chelsea fans since his departure.

 Genk period: 2000-2015